MichaelCurrin/twitter-lib-python/README.md

 - Install and use this project in your project, so you can don't have to write low-level Tweepy code yourself.
 - Same yourself time looking at the Tweepy repo, Tweepy docs and Twitter API docs - use this abstraction layer.
 - The logic is centralized and easy to reuse across multiple projects.
+- Tweepy parameters are codified as enums - so you get an error if you fail to choose one.
+See the [constants](twitterlib/constants.py) module.
 - Some scripts may run as standalone utilities so you can perform actions without writing code yourself.